NomvuyoRishaLeilaDube/GeNOMic-Island-Prokaryotic-Genomic-Analysis-Hub/README.md

 - Browse **.svg visualizations**, **`.out` reports**, and **`.fas` sequences**.
 - Select specific GIs by **ID** or **coordinates**.
 - Lightweight web interface using **Flask**, **HTML**, and **CSS**.
-- Automatic caching to improve performance on repeated accesses.

 ---